 b.
 Such a waiver would promote the public health, safety or welfare.

 (2) Limited License for Graduates of an International Medical School or Fifth Pathway Program.
+The Board shall determine whether an applicant is, qualified, competent and of good moral character in order to hold a limited license to practice medicine.
 In order to qualify for a limited license as that term is defined in M.G.L. c.
 112, § 9 and 243 CMR 2.00, a graduate of an international medical school or a graduate of a Fifth Pathway program shall meet the prerequisites in 243 CMR 2.02(7) and the following standards:

-(a) Post Graduate Training.
+(a) Postgraduate Training.
 The applicant shall be enrolled in a post graduate medical education program in hospitals or equivalent institutions within the Commonwealth of Massachusetts.
 All such training shall be done in ACGME or RRC or AOA approved programs, or in a sub specialty clinical fellowship program in a hospital that has an ACGME or RRC or AOA approved program in the parent specialty.

 (b) Refugee Applicants.
 In the case of a refugee applicant, the Board, in its discretion, may accept as post graduate training, enrollment in an individualized training program in a hospital or other similar institution for a period of time between one and two years duration under the direct supervision and control of a fully licensed physician on the staff of such institution.
 An applicant seeking approval for such an alternative program under 243 CMR 2.03(2) shall submit a written proposal to the Board.
 The Board may adopt guidelines, including a list of criteria for approval of such programs.
 All training programs must have prior approval of the Board.

 (c) Request to Approve Individualized Training Program.
 The Board may appoint an Advisory Panel on Refugee Physicians.
 The Board may request such an Advisory Panel or member(s) thereof to review the applications of refugee physicians and make recommendations to the Board regarding said applications, including requests for approval of individualized training programs under 243 CMR 2.03(2).
 Any such recommendations are advisory and are not binding on the Board of Registration in Medicine.
-An applicant who wishes to have an individualized training program approved under 243 CMR 2.03(2)(a)2. shall submit documentation that he or she has made a good faith effort to be accepted in an ACGME or AOA or RRC approved program, and has been unsuccessful in that effort.
-For the purposes of 243 CMR 2.03(2), the term Refugee shall mean a person who:
+An applicant who wishes to have an individualized training program approved under 243 CMR 2.03(2)(a)2 shall submit documentation that he or she has made a good faith effort to be accepted in an ACGME or AOA or RRC approved program, and has been unsuccessful in that effort.
+For the purposes of 243 CMR 2.03(2), the term “refugee” shall mean a person who:

 1. Has applied and is being considered for, or has received asylum in the United States under the Political Asylum Code, 8 CFR 208; or